 What is driving the trend toward federated API management platforms?

-API evangelist Kin Lane first talked about an API Economy nearly 13 years ago, but it’s still just as relevant – if not more – today.
+API evangelist Kin Lane first talked about an API Economy nearly 13 years ago, but it’s still just as relevant today, if not more so.
 Every industry stands to benefit from the use of APIs that drive new forms of business; after all, APIs aren’t just for tech companies.
 But this proliferation and continuous evolution of API technology has ushered in a challenging new era of API complexity.

 1. Sprawling business units building their own APIs